Jovita González: Background and upbringing

 Jovita González was born near the Texas-Mexico border in Roma, Texas on January 18, 1904, to Jacob González Rodríguez and Severina Guerra Barrera.
 She was born into an unordinary family.
 Her father's side was filled with hardworking educated Mexicans: "My father, Jacob González Rodríguez, a native of Cadereyta, Nuevo León, came from a family of educators and artisans."
 On the other hand, her mother's family were descendants of the Spanish colonizers: "Both my maternal grandparents came from a long line of colonizers who had come with Escandón to El Nuevo Santander."
 Jovita was the fourth out of her parents' seven children.

 In her earliest years spent on her grandparents’ ranch, González heard tales of the people who worked for her grandfather.
 These stories later became a creative influence upon her work as a folklorist, teacher, and writer.
 In 1910, when she was just 6 years old, her parents decided to move their family from Roma to San-Antonio so they could receive a better education.
-This happened to be during the Mexican revolution when many Mexican immigrants were fleeing their country into areas of Texas.
+This move occurred during the Mexican Revolution when many Mexican immigrants were fleeing their country into areas of Texas.
 González experienced this large influx of immigrants while living in San Antonio.